junlong-feng/junlong-feng.github.io/_pages/research.md

  (with Songnian Chen)

 Semiparametric Estimation of the Copula Parameter in a Quantile Selection Model <br/>
- (with Songnian Chen and Kaixin Zhang), reject and resubmit, *Journal of Econometrics*
+ (with Songnian Chen and Kaixi Zhang), reject and resubmit, *Journal of Econometrics*

 [Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls](https://arxiv.org/abs/2307.15313) <br/>
  (with Songnian Chen), reject and resubmit, *Journal of Econometrics*